 It is said President Washington ate hoe cakes and tea for breakfast, so we are making some!
 Be sure and prepare the hoecakes the night before at the yeast needs time to work.

 1. Mix the yeast and 1 1/4 cups of cornmeal with 1 cup of warm water.
 You want a pancake batter consistency, so add a little extra water to thin as needed.

 2. Cover and let sit on the counter overnight (about 8 hours).

 3. Preheat the oven to 200 degrees F.

-4. Add 1 cup of warm water to the batter.
+4. Add 1 cup of warm water and the remaining cornmeal to the batter.
 Add salt and egg and stir.
 Set it aside for 20 minutes to rest.

 5. Heat a cast iron pan on medium heat and grease lightly.